MacTynow/curly-octo-doodle/README.md

 The following are optional:
 - argocd cli

+This also assumes your kubernetes configuration is stored in `~/.kube/config`.

 ## Deployment

 Run `make` to start the cluster, provision the namespaces and deploy ArgoCD and its workflows.